antdbar/METABRIC/README.md

 ## Description

 According to [Cancer Research UK](https://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/breast-cancer), almost 56,000 new breast cancer cases were diagnosed per year in the UK between 2016 and 2018.
-Understending the impact of the clinical attributes and genetics of the patients may contribute to targeted therapeuthics, and potentially lead to the discovery of new drug targets.
+Understanding the impact of the clinical attributes and genetics of the patients may contribute to targeted therapeuthics, and potentially lead to the discovery of new drug targets.

 ## Source of the Data